 In the post-IDFA world, user acquisition has become more expensive.
 Due to Apple’s App Tracking Transparency (ATT) framework, iOS users are harder to track and hence, more costly to acquire.
 For example, in e-commerce, the average CPA has increased by 155%.

 To keep your app viable in the changing landscape of mobile advertising, it is crucial to keep CPA lower than a typical user's lifetime value (LTV).
-The possible solution here is a “product-first” approach to customer experience.
+The possible solution here is a “product-first” approach to user experience.

 Map and automate customer journeys